Argonity/top-10-companies-gem/top_10_companies/README.md

 # Top10Companies

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/top_10_companies`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This Ruby Gem provides a CLI to view the Top 10 Companies to Work For in 2018, as displayed on greatplacetowork.com.
+You will be able to view a company's detail such as Industry, Employee Rating, and What They Do.

 ## Installation